kristenjin811/Carcar/README.md

 <img src="vehiclemodels.png" alt="Alt text" title="vehicle models">
 <img src="createvehiclemodel.png" alt="Alt text" title="create vehicle model">

+### Automobile
-- Automobile: the actual automobile of a specific vehicle model From Insomnia and your browser, you can access the automobile endpoints at the following URLs.
+- the actual automobile of a specific vehicle model From Insomnia and your browser, you can access the automobile endpoints at the following URLs.
 - List automobiles	GET	http://localhost:8100/api/automobiles/
 - Create an automobile	POST	http://localhost:8100/api/automobiles/